 4. You or someone else in your household qualifies for the Lifeline

 - How long does it take to apply and get approved?
 How can I check the status of my application?The quickest way is to apply online via the National Verifier at getemergencybroadband.org.
 In some cases, response will be in matter of minutes, but it’s possible it can take several days before you receive a response.
 You can also call 833.511.0311 to request an application be mailed to you or check the status of your application.
 AT&T does not determine EBB program eligibility.

 - Why was my EBB application denied?AT&T does not determine eligibility and will not know why any participant’s application may have been denied.
 Please contact the National Verifier at 833.511.0311 for any questions on your application status.

 - What if I reside on qualifying Tribal lands?Qualifying customers who live on qualifying Tribal lands may be eligible for a tribal EBB of up to $75 per month.
 See the AT&T Internet Tribal EBB options (up to $75/month off) table below for pricing.

 - What if I switch to another eligible rate plan while receiving the EBB?If you switch to another eligible rate plan, you will pay the new rate plan amount minus your benefit and any applicable discounts.
-Once the program ends, you will remain on the new rate plan and be charged the then-current rate for that plan.
+After the program ends, you will remain on the new rate plan and be charged the then-current rate for that plan.